Community Events Guidebook

 If sound is expected to disrupt local residents or businesses, the event organizer is responsible for preparing, printing and distributing a notification letter to all affected residents and businesses at least 15 to 30 days prior to event.
 Letter and distribution list must be approved by Events Administration Division prior to being delivered.

-Tents 400 square feet or larger will not be erected, maintained or used without a permit from the Washington Township Fire Department or the City of Dublin, depending on size and purpose of the tent.
+Tents 400 square feet or larger will not be erected, maintained or used without a permit from the City of Dublin and Washington Township Fire Department, depending on size and purpose of the tent.
 Fees will be set by the responsible authority.
 Inspection times must be arranged prior to the event.

 Tents may be staked on City property, but it is the responsibility of the event organizer to contact Ohio Utilities Protection Service (OUPS).
 OUPS must be contacted at 800-362-2764 at least 48 hours before tents are erected to mark area utilities.